magborresen/website-hugo/content/posts/fixed-point-cordic/index.md

 ### Datapath

 The datapath of a system is a collection of the operations, registers and the connections between them.
 Since the system we are designing both have time-constrain considerations as well as area constraints, each of the $CE$'s will have dedicated hardware such that inputs and outputs can be run "continuously".
 From the schedule, we can see that the datapath for $CE_0$ to $CE_9$ is identical.

-However our $CE_{10}$ does not share the same schedule and must therefore have a different datapath as there are more operations to consider.
+Our, however, $CE_{10}$ does not share the same schedule and must therefore have a different datapath as there are more operations to consider.
 By using the schedule shown just before, we can implement the SDFG that we previously illustrated.
 The results are the datapath below.

 {{< figure src="datapath-1.png" title="Datapath for most Cordic elements" >}}